- All Music must be submitted via online registration no later than January 15th

 - Choreographer Bio (not required but is an added touch).

-End Result: someone could take these notes and use to set piece upon dancer(s).
+- End Result: someone could take these notes or video and use to set piece upon dancer(s).

 Teachers/Studios please encourage your young choreographers with: